IBM-Cloud/terraform-provider-ibm/website/docs/d/kms_kmip_object.html.markdown

 - `endpoint_type` - (Optional, String) The type of the public endpoint, or private endpoint to be used for creating keys.
 - `instance_id` - (Required, String) The key protect instance GUID.
 - `adapter_id` - (Optional, String) The UUID of the KMIP adapter to be fetched.
-Mutually Exclusive argument with `adapter_name`.
+Mutually exclusive argument with `adapter_name`.
 One has to be given.
 - `adapter_name` - (Optional, String) The name of the KMIP adapter to be fetched.
-Mutually Exclusive argument with `adapter_id`.
+Mutually exclusive argument with `adapter_id`.
 One has to be given.
 - `object_id` - (Required, String) The id of the KMIP object to be fetched

 ## Attribute reference